Jak 3: Development and release

-Soundtrack
+Music

-The original soundtrack for the game, Jak 3: Official Soundtrack, composed by Josh Mancell and Larry Hopkins, was released on CD by Sony Computer Entertainment as an exclusive product for the Limited Run Games collector's edition of Jak 3, on April 26, 2019.
+Jak 3's soundtrack was composed by Josh Mancell and Larry Hopkins, with Mancell composing for the levels and Hopkins composing for the cutscenes.
+A three CD soundtrack, Jak 3 Official Soundtrack, was released as part of the Limited Run Games Jak 3 Collector's Edition for PlayStation 4 on April 26, 2019.
+Disc 1 and 2 contain the tracks composed by Josh Mancell and Disc 3 contains the tracks composed by Larry Hopkins.
+As of October 2025, this is the only official release of the game's soundtrack.

 Reception

 Jak 3 received "generally positive reviews", according to review aggregator Metacritic.
 GameSpot gave it a score of 8.6/10, "Jak 3 is a game with exceptional production values and some of the nicest visuals on the PlayStation 2" and went on to praise the "Solid platforming action with even more weapons and abilities, tons of varied gameplay types, engrossing and well-told storyline, the trademark humor and plenty of unlockable secrets."
 Other praises have been given to the game for being reasonably easier in difficulty compared to its predecessor—which received common criticism for its insufficient number of checkpoints.